College of Social Sciences, UH Mānoa

 All internships require that the following materials be submitted through the UH STAR Student Scholarship system.

-1. PDF version of applicant’s STAR transcripts
+1. PDF version of STAR transcripts

 2. Resume

-• Current contact details (email, phone, address)
+• Current contact details (email and phone)

-• Academic background, including extracurricular activities
+• Academic background, co-curricular and extracurricular activities, and work/organizational experience

 2. Letters of Recommendation